SQL joining through referential integrity

-Usually referential integrity is made up by the combination of a primary key and a foreign key.
+Usually, referential integrity is made up of the combination of a primary key and a foreign key.

 If any record in referenced table (i.e. the table who contain primary key) is deleted, all the corresponding records in the referencing table will be deleted for the referential integrity.